-- The most notable observations were the disproportionately lower completion rates noted for distributive education (DE) courses (55%), and African-American students (50%). - The completion rates of both DE and ITV (TV courses) are significantly below the expected completion rate.
+- The most notable observations were the disproportionately lower completion rates noted for distributive education (DE) courses (55%), African-American students (50%), foster youth (49%), and veterans (54%). - The completion rates of both DE and ITV (TV courses) are significantly below the expected completion rate.
 DE courses have an average completion rate of 45% (this rises to 59% if "W" grades are removed.)
 ITV courses while fewer in number, demonstrate an average 26% course completion rate.